First Visit - What To Expect?What to expect on your first visit at acupuncture Chinese medicine Melbourne?

 Duration of consultation and treatment

-The first visit usually takes about one hour including the treatment time (in some more complicated cases may last over one and half hour).
-In the subsequent visit, acupuncture treatment lasts 30 to 40 minutes or so.
+- Subsequent visit: Following acupuncture treatment lasts 30 to 40 minutes or so.
 The Combination Treatment generally lasts at least 60 minutes.